The Zero Mortgage Advantage:

 26. I want to set up a meeting with a Zero Mortgage Product Expert.
 How can I do that?

-Great, we are happy that you are interested in learning more about our Zero Mortgage product.
+Great, we are happy that you are in learning more about our Zero Mortgage product.

-You can schedule an In Person (at our Information Office) or Skype appointment at the links below.
+You can schedule an In Person (at our Office) or Phone appointment at the links below.